Broadcast Email Policy

 - Space for events must be reserved and approved thorough the RoomBook scheduling system.
 After you have successfully reserved the room for your event in RoomBook, go into the LiveWhale CMS and create an event there with graphics and descriptions, and share it with the “Portals” group.
 Please do not use email to promote an event that you haven’t put into the calendar – people won’t be able to locate your email message as the event approaches, and will look for it on the calendar, and if you haven’t actually reserved the room, they may even show up to find some other event in progress.

 - Consider using the Distribution list for a particular segment of the community.
-There are existing distribution lists for each school, each board of study, campus residents, commuters, etc. If you don’t have the rights to send to the right distribution list, find out who does and ask them, or start your own distribution list.
+There are existing distribution lists for each school, each department, campus residents, commuters, etc. If you don’t have the rights to send to the right distribution list, find out who does and ask them, or start your own distribution list.

 - Select your audience carefully - with laser focus if possible.
 If your message applies to students in certain majors with a certain range of credits who live on campus, create a list for that audience.